North America Craft Beer Market Size and Share

 By Product Type: Ale Dominance Meets Innovation Surge

-Ale products dominate the market with a 38.44% share in 2024, driven by consumer preference for hop-forward flavor profiles and traditional brewing methods.
+Ale beer dominates the market, accounting for a 38.44% share in 2024, driven by consumer preference for hop-forward flavor profiles and traditional brewing methods.
 The category's strength stems from the continued popularity of IPAs and the established brewing expertise across North America's craft brewery network, where traditional styles experience a resurgence alongside modern interpretations.
 Regional craft breweries consistently expand their ale portfolios to include session ales, barrel-aged varieties, and small-batch experimental releases.
 The robust distribution networks across major metropolitan areas facilitate wider access to craft ales, while taproom culture continues to foster direct consumer engagement.
 Local ingredients and terroir-driven brewing approaches further differentiate North American ales in the craft beer landscape.

 Lager is the fastest-growing category, expanding at a 12.53% CAGR driven by a resurgence in the popularity of clean, crisp beer styles and advancements in production techniques.
-Craft brewers, leveraging technological innovations like temperature-controlled fermentation, are not only achieving the refined quality synonymous with traditional lagers but are also preserving the authenticity of small-batch production.
-This segment is further buoyed by a growing appetite for low- and no-alcohol variants, mirroring the broader trend of health-conscious consumption.
+Craft brewers, leveraging technological innovations such as temperature-controlled fermentation, are not only achieving the refined quality synonymous with traditional lagers but also preserving the authenticity of small-batch production.
+This segment is further bolstered by a growing demand for low- and no-alcohol variants, reflecting the broader trend of health-conscious consumption.
 Moreover, partnerships between American and Mexican brewers have birthed a wave of hybrid styles, broadening the category's appeal.
 The rising trend of fruit-infused lagers, coupled with contemporary takes on European classics, underscores the category's momentum in North America's dynamic craft beer scene.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.